 "Congress said, we're not going to regulate every spring, but we're going to regulate receivers so you can't get around the law," explains Rob Wilcox, director of policy and strategy for Everytown for Gun Safety, an organization that pushes for more regulation of firearms.

 What qualified as a finished, regulated frame or receiver, however, was left up to the ATF, which indicated how it defined them through enforcement letters.
 Up until the mid-2000s, according to Wilcox, the bureau focused on the issue of how easily a blank part could be converted into a functional receiver.
 "Is it easy to build, like Ikea furniture, or does it require actual machining skill," Wilcox says.
 But then, "they moved to an enforcement scheme that focuses upon technical aspects of the product," such as whether holes are drilled in the needed places.

 Gun control advocates say that the shift makes it possible to sell gun kits and parts that are simple to put together, even for a person with no training as a gunsmith, as long as he or she can figure out how to use a drill and other tools and follow instructional videos available on YouTube.

 "We don't think it is complicated," Wilcox said.
 "A gun is a gun, whether it's made from a kit, or purchased fully assembled.
 It causes the same harm in the wrong hands."

 Regulating Ghost Guns

-Legislation recently introduced in the Senate would do that, essentially by requiring that all frames and receivers — even unfinished ones — be marked with serial numbers, and making DIY gun builders go in person to federally-licensed dealers to buy them, so that they would have to undergo the same background checks as purchasers of assembled weapons.
+Legislation introduced in the Senate in May 2020 would do that, essentially by requiring that all frames and receivers — even unfinished ones — be marked with serial numbers, and making DIY gun builders go in person to federally-licensed dealers to buy them, so that they would have to undergo the same background checks as purchasers of assembled weapons.
 This bill was stalled in committee.